psth2876/student_analysis/README.md

 ![A picture containing table Description automatically generated](media/image24.jpg)

-*Figure 57: Swarm plot to sgow the ECA of students as genderwise*
+*Figure: Swarm plot to sgow the ECA of students as genderwise*

 In the swarm plot above, the blue filled circle represents the failed students and the pink filled circle represents the students who